AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 These tools definitely have some use, given the huge amount of tools that generate content (writing, code, images, etc).
-Still, for this, we are a follower and paying others for the privledge.
+Still, for this, we are a follower and paying others for the privilege.

 .. admonition:: Steps for consuming existing AI tools

    * Any AI strategy should consider under what conditions, and with what budget, for buying outside tools.
-A plan for future cost increases of AI tools.
+   * A plan for future cost increases of AI tools, including possibility of moving to local resources where appropriate.
    * If this is part of the strategy, there should be a way to do these procurements rapidly, otherwise we are not only a follower, but a follower of the followers.
-   * Training with emphasis that "AI" is prediction and not "actual intelligence".
+   * Training with emphasis that "AI" is prediction and not "actual intelligence" with decisions made opaquely by the provider.
    * Support for advanced use (especially for coding), when AI code generation leads to problems which users can not solve themselves.